fsamadi1/ISQA-8600/DataCleaning.md

 newdata=read.csv("/Users/fsamadi@unomaha.edu/Desktop/ISQA 8600/HFS Service Data.csv")
 ```

 Program_name: This column contains three different programs which are: mental health, substance abuse gambling.
-There is no missing values in this column.
-There are a total of 8745 rows.
+There is one missing value in this column.
+There is a total of 8745 values in the data, and this column therefore contains 8744 values.

+Duration: This column contains duration time during the service encounter.
+There are 29 missing values in this column.
+Therefore, this column contains 8718 values.

+Age: This column contains the clients age at the time of service.
+There is one missing value in this column.
+Therefore, this column contains 8744 values.